- Ph.D., Classics, University College London (UCL)

 Emily Lord-Kambitsch, Ph.D, is Co-Chair and an Associate Core Faculty member of the Mythological Studies Program.
 A scholar, poet-storyteller, and native of Santa Barbara, her lifelong exploration of classical mythology is rooted in the study of Greek and Latin language and literature.
 After completing a BA in Classics at UCSB, Emily received a Master’s degree from the University of Oxford, where her thesis focused on the healing of grief in Roman stoicism, and where she worked as a research assistant for the Oxford Emotions Project, a cross-disciplinary study of definitions of emotions in ancient Greece.

 In 2016 Emily received her PhD in Classics at University College London (UCL).
-Her thesis examines emotions as an important mode for audience engagement with representations of antiquity in modern popular fiction, theatre, and cinema.
+Her thesis examined emotions as an important mode for audience engagement with representations of antiquity in modern popular fiction, theatre, and cinema.
 The thesis has yielded articles in publications including the journal, Nineteenth Century Theatre and Film, and the collections, Rewriting the Ancient World: Greeks, Romans, Jews and Christians in Modern Popular Fiction (Brill, 2017) and Star Attractions: Twentieth-century Movie Magazines and Global Fandom (University of Iowa Press, 2019).
-Her current research traces the relationship between memory, longing, and selfhood in the voices of vilified women from Greek tragedy.
+Her current research traces the relationship between memory, longing, and selfhood in the voices of women from Greek tragedy.

 Emily arrived at Pacifica after 8 years in the UK and a series of lectureships at UCL and UCSB, and at Pacifica she teaches courses in Greco-Roman myth, ritual studies, memoir and self-writing, research approaches, and dissertation formulation.
 She is passionate about supporting students’ connection with the perennial stories that call to them through academic, artistic, and personal lenses.